GlitcherOG/SSX-Level-Viewer/README.md

 - Controller Camera Movement
 - Allow Control Of Patch Possition In Tree
 - Attempt Auto Sort Of Patches
-- Double Sided Model Option
 - Show Patch List Postion
 - Edge Selector
 - Point Combine
-- Patch Rotation
+- Rotation Tool
 - fix Point Colliders, Fix Selection tool it seems to be very broken the further you get from 0,0,0 (While fixed by changing scale want to see if theres a better way)
+- mathf half to float

 ## Special Thanks
 https://github.com/Erickson400/SSXTrickyModelExporter <br>